 - If a pen is to be used it should be open with any gate used only as funnel i.e. no rope to be used / held by any competitor.

 - Competitors should not share any personal equipment e.g. crooks.

 - Letting out and exhaust pens should only be managed by the local committee observing social distancing and sanitation requirements.

 - Ensure that signage is provided stating the on-field regulations and that all persons on the field are responsible for following all the organiser’s requirements.
 If a person is considered to have breached any of the trial’s regulations and it is reported, the Society may consider taking disciplinary action.

 - Ensure that no spectators are invited to attend a trial.

 A risk assessment template and posters are available on the NWSDS website.

-The Society appreciates that there could be many reasons including local community concerns why organisers may decide not to hold their planned trial.
-There is no expectation whatsoever that any trial should be held in 2020.
+The Society appreciates that there could be many reasons including local community concerns why organisers may decide not to hold a planned trial.
+There is no expectation whatsoever that any trial should be held in 2021.
 It is absolutely down to each local committee to decide.
 The Society is particularly mindful of the need to ensure local community support and not to do anything that may prejudice any future event or could cause the Society to be brought into disrepute.